AdobeDocs/experience-manager-core-components.en/help/using/embed.md

 ### URL {#url}

 The simplest embed is the URL.
 Simply paste the URL of the resource you wish to embed in the **URL** field.
-The component will attempt to access the resource and if it can be rendered it will display a confirmation message below the **URL** field.
+The component will attempt to access the resource and if it can be rendered by one of the processors, it will display a confirmation message below the **URL** field.
 If not, the field will be marked in error.

+The Embed Component ships with processors for the following types of resources:

+* Resources that comply with the [oEmbed standard](https://oembed.com/) including Facebook Post, Instagram, SoundCloud, Twitter, and YouTube
+* Pinterest

+Developers can add additional URL processors by [following the developer documentation of the Embed Component.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)

 ![](assets/screen-shot-2019-09-25-10.08.29.png)

 ### Embeddable {#embeddable}

-The Embed Component supports the OEmbed standard and processors can be added by a developer to process any OEmbed-enabled resource.
-The component ships with a Youtube processor out-of-the-box.
+Embeddables allow for more customization of the embedded resource, which can be parameterized and include additional information.
+An author is able to select from pre-configured trusted embeddables and the component ships with a Youtube processor out-of-the-box.

 The **Embeddable** field defines the type of processor you want to use.
 In the case of the YouTube processor you can then define: